djannot/ecs-401/lb/lb.md

 If you don't have access to an ECS system, you can create an account on [ECS Test Drive](http://portal.ecstestdrive.com).

+For the lab, please use the provided ECS endpoints.

 ### Load Balancers

+The first half of the lab will be focused on Brocade load balancing, running in a container in your VM, listening requests at ports 9020/9021.
+Then you will switch to a NGNIX load balancer, also running in a Docker container, but listening requests at ports 80/443, to avoid conflicts.
+The pictures at the begging of each section illustrate what you try to achieve there.

+For both Brocade and NGNIX , this lab covers simple S3 and NFS load balancing and SSL configuration in a single site.
+For more advanced configurations, please refer to the ECS POC test plan for [ECS & Brocade Load Balancers - ECS FastPass / Proof of Concept Test Plans in Inside EMC](https://inside.dell.com/docs/DOC-218468).

+>**Note:** Please open the mentioned document as a reference, since it includes screenshots  that could help with the Brocade load balancer configuration.

 # Lab